wp-plugins/floating-social-bar/readme.txt

 Go to Settings > Floating Social Bar for options.

-More Details can be found on the <a href="http://www.wpbeginner.com/floating-social-bar/" rel="friend" title="Floating Social Bar">http://www.wpbeginner.com/floating-social-bar/</a> page.
+More Details can be found on the <a href="http://www.wpbeginner.com/floating-social-bar/" rel="friend" title="Floating Social Bar">Floating Social Bar</a> page.
 You can also watch the video below for further instruction.

 [youtube http://www.youtube.com/watch?v=-K7aTPT56-Q]